aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/inserting-documents-dynamically/_index.md

 {{< highlight csharp >}}
 <<doc [document_expression] -sourceStyles>>
 {{< /highlight >}}

+Also, you can trim the last paragraph break from a document being inserted by using an `inline` switch.
+In particular, this feature is useful for a single-paragraph document being inserted, when it is necessary to put the document’s content within the same paragraph that contains a corresponding `doc` tag in order to apply the paragraph’s formatting such as list numbering.
+The following snippet shows the template syntax for this.

+{{< highlight csharp >}}
+<<doc [document_expression] -inline>>
+{{< /highlight >}}

 By default, a document being inserted is not checked against template syntax and is not populated with data.
 However, you can enable this by using a `build` switch as follows.